-- Avoid foods that have high sugar content such as pulpy fruits, juices, sweets or desserts immediately before reporting to the laboratory for sample collection.
+- Avoid foods that have high sugar content such as pulpy fruits, juices, sweets or desserts before reporting to the laboratory for sample collection.

-- Avoid salty foods immediately before the test.
+- Avoid salty foods before the test.
 This specifically needs to be followed by patients who are already diagnosed with hypertension because high blood pressure can alter test results.

 Apart from maintaining food-related restrictions, it is equally important to report any physical exertion, such as vigorous exercise or injury.
 This is because stress is one of the potential factors which can cause false-positive results.

 Also, there are no studies yet to prove the difference in chromogranin levels in fasting and non-fasting states.
-It is, therefore, wiser to consult your doctor regarding appropriate preparation for a chromogranin test along with foods and medications that must be avoided to achieve accurate results.
+It is, therefore, wiser to consult your doctor regarding appropriate preparation for a chromogranin A test along with foods and medications that must be avoided to achieve accurate results.

-Although chromogranin test is a valuable tool for diagnosis, prognosis, and monitoring treatment response, it also has its own set of limitations as the test results can be easily altered by certain foods, medications and also due to conditions other than neuro endocrine tumors.
+Although chromogranin A test is a valuable tool for diagnosis, prognosis, and monitoring treatment response, it also has its own set of limitations as the test results can be easily altered by certain foods, medications and also due to conditions other than neuro endocrine tumors.